-Create your own Memorial Day keepsake flag inspired by the “Flags In” practice that takes place at Arlington National Cemetery and other veterans' cemeteries around the country for Memorial Day weekend.
+Create your own Memorial Day keepsake flag inspired by “Flags In” which takes place at Arlington National Cemetery and other veterans' cemeteries around the country for Memorial Day weekend.
 Our nation's practice is to lower the US Flag to half staff until noon on Memorial Day to honor our fallen heroes.
-After noon, raise it to show that life in our nation continues.
+After noon, we raise it to show that life in our nation continues.

 If you write a letter of thanks to a current service person, consider making a flag for them too!